Sarah Tabrizi: Research

 The potential of antisense oligonucleotides to treat neurodegenerative diseases was reviewed by Tabrizi in Science in 2020.
 Tabrizi is currently working on several different approaches to treat Huntington's disease, including testing novel ASOs targeting MSH3 to slow CAG repeat expansion, allele-selective approaches to target mutant HTT only, and new gene therapy approaches targeting the mutant HD gene.

-In 2020, Tabrizi published the Huntington's Disease Young Adult Study (HD-YAS) studying premanifest HD gene carriers approximately 24 years from predicted onset of clinical symptoms using advanced neuroimaging, detailed cognitive testing and biofluid collection.
+In 2020, Tabrizi published the first dataset collected from the Huntington's Disease Young Adult Study (HD-YAS), which is studying premanifest HD gene carriers approximately 24 years from predicted onset of clinical symptoms using advanced neuroimaging, detailed cognitive testing and biofluid collection.
 The cohort did not show any clinically meaningful functional impairment, yet there was evidence of elevated levels of neurofilament light protein, suggestive of very early neuronal damage, in those closest to expected symptom onset.
 HD-YAS will provide critical information on the very earliest signs of neurodegeneration, identifying a time at which a therapy could potentially be introduced to delay or even ultimately prevent the onset of clinical symptoms in HD.
 This approach has implications beyond HD, providing a model for disease prevention in neurodegeneration and this work continues to be of major interest in the Tabrizi lab.

 In 2022, alongside colleagues at the HD Regulatory Science Consortium and CHDI, Tabrizi developed a novel staging framework, the Huntington's Disease Integrated Staging System (HD-ISS), that assesses the progression of disease from birth.
-Similar to the cancer staging system, the HD-ISS defines HD in four stages, from 0-3, and also biologically defines the disease as the presence of the HTT CAG repeat mutation.
+Similar to the cancer staging system, the HD-ISS defines HD in four stages, from 0–3, and also biologically defines the disease as the presence of the HTT CAG repeat mutation.
 This will allow clinical trials much earlier in course of the disease process, and well in advance of when people show signs and symptoms of the disease, allowing the possibility of disease prevention in the future.

+In 2025, Tabrizi led several landmark studies that significantly advanced the understanding and treatment development landscape for Huntington's disease.
+In a follow up study to her 2020 HD-YAS paper, Tabrizi and colleagues the Universities of Glasgow, Gothenburg, Iowa, and Cambridge published a pivotal study in Nature Medicine, establishing for the first time a direct link between somatic CAG repeat expansion measured in blood and early neurodegenerative brain changes in individuals decades before clinical symptom onset.
+The findings identified a critical window for preventative treatment and provided strong mechanistic support for targeting somatic CAG expansion as a therapeutic strategy.